Zotz!: Plot

 A brilliant but peculiar professor of Ancient Eastern languages, Jonathan Jones, finds that an amulet sent to his niece Cynthia by a boyfriend from an archeological dig has magical powers.

-Whoever has the amulet in their possession can 1) cause great pain by pointing at another living creature, 2) cause time to go into slow motion (but only for the target(s)) by saying the word "Zotz!", or 3) cause instant death by simultaneously pointing and saying "Zotz!".
+Whoever has the amulet in their possession gains three abilites: cause great pain by pointing at another living creature, slow time for the target(s) by saying the word "Zotz!", or instantly kill the target by simultaneously pointing and saying "Zotz!".
 Both government and Communist agents immediately develop an interest in the amulet's possible military use.
-(This is a metaphor for the age of nuclear weapons, as the novel was written two years after atomic bombings of Hiroshima and Nagasaki).

 In the meantime, Jones and rival professor Kellgore are both in line for a promotion to take over from retiring Dean Updike as head of this California university's language department.
 A new colleague and possible romantic interest, Professor Fenster, is startled by Jones's behavior, particularly at a party thrown by Updike's wife that turns into chaos.
 Near the end of the movie, Jones refers to Fenster as Mrs. Jones, implying that they were either already married, or that they were going to get married soon.

 Professor Fenster's first appearance occurs moments after Jones first mentions the name of Zotz in one of the early scenes of the movie.
-She is standing naked just outside one of the windows of his home during a thunderstorm that Jones (unintentionally) just so happens to conjure up when he mentions Zotz.
+She is standing naked just outside one of the windows of his home during a thunderstorm that Jones unintentionally caused when he mentioned Zotz.
 Shocked and embarrassed by her nakedness, he quickly closes the window on her.
 Feeling somewhat sorry for her, though, he waves her over to go to the front door.
 Shortly after Jones hands her his suit coat so that she could maintain her modesty, he temporarily permits her to come into the house.
 When firmly asked by Jones to leave, so as not give the wrong immoral impression to his niece who is asleep upstairs in her bedroom, Fenster refuses to go back out into the storm half-naked.
 Fenster emphatically explains to Jones, in hope that he would sympathize with her, that she was "hurrying along, trying to beat out this sudden storm," when she was apparently struck by lightning.
 Moreover, she also tells Jones that her clothes were blown off by the electrostatic charge embedded within the bolt that hit her.
 After listening to her seemingly "far-fetched" story, he mentions that he remembers hearing about an actual incident where someone's clothes were literally torn from their body as a direct result of being struck by lightning.
 Finally realizing that she is telling the truth, Jones lends Fenster some of his niece's clothes.
 Now, fully clothed and armed with an umbrella that Jones also lends her, Fenster opens the door to brave the elements and goes home.
 The storm is, however, now over and the umbrella is no longer needed.